Aditya-Chourasia/200days-of-JavaScript/README.md

 You can also use bracket notation to get the character at other positions within a string.

 Remember that computers start counting at 0, so the first character is actually the zeroth character.

+# Use Bracket Notation to Find the Last Character in a String
+In order to get the last letter of a string, you can subtract one from the string's length.